mcuntz/partialwrap/docs/source/index.rst

 About partialwrap
 -----------------

-**partialwrap** is a Python library providing easy wrapper functions to use with Python’s :mod:`functools.partial`.
+``partialwrap`` is a Python library providing easy wrapper functions to use with Python’s :py:func:`functools.partial`.
 It allows to use any external executable as well as any Python function with arbitrary arguments and keywords to be used with libraries that call functions simply in the form :math:`func(x)`.
-This includes the functions of the :mod:`scipy.optimize` package or external packages such as :mod:`emcee` or :mod:`pyeee`, and allows the use of distributed function evaluations with Python’s :mod:`multiprocessing` or via :mod:`mpi4py`.
+This includes the functions of the :mod:`scipy.optimize` package or external packages such as :mod:`emcee` or :mod:`pyeee`, and allows the use of distributed function evaluations with Python’s :py:mod:`multiprocessing` or via :mod:`mpi4py`.

 Documentation
 -------------

-The complete documentation for **partialwrap** is available at:
+The complete documentation for ``partialwrap`` is available at:

    https://mcuntz.github.io/partialwrap/